DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 - And here is the plot:

 ![](./Images/ColScoresSim.png)
-- Note the *correspondence* between the scores of the types and teh score of the assemblages.
+- Note the *correspondence* between the scores of the types and the score of the assemblages.
 - Type 1 has a low CA dimension-1 score, as do assemblages that have higher frequencies of Type 1.
 - Type 3 has a medium CA dimension-1 score, as do assemblages that have higher frequencies of Type 3.
 - Type 2 has a high CA dimension-1 score, as do assemblages that have higher frequencies of Type 3.
-- This correspondence is a re-expression of the relatoinship between the points of the triangle and the type frequenecies that we saw in section 1 above on geometry.
+- This correspondence is a re-expression of the relationship between the points of the triangle and the type frequenecies that we saw in section 1 above on geometry.

 ### [On to Part III: CA of some real-world data: ceramic assemblages from Morne Patate, Domincia ...](https://github.com/DAACS-Research-Consortium/DAACS-Open-Academy/blob/main/FSS2021/Workshop7/Part_III.md)